ATC-APCSA/TrianglePattern/README.md

-# rotationExample
-sample code of how to shape rotate an object in Java.
+# Vertex Shape Pattern with Nested Loop

-Here is an example of the starter code you can modify to learn about shape rotation in processing with Java.
+Here is an example of the starter code you can modify to learn about nested loops in processing with Java.